Learn More About Dog Bite Lawsuits

 - Do not try to reach through a fence to pet a dog.

 Try to remain calm if a dog approaches.
 Usually, they will lose interest once they determine that you mean them no harm.
 Avoid eye contact and don’t scream or yell at the dog.
 Stay still or back away slowly, remember – no eye contact with the dog.
 If you fall to the ground, curl into a ball protecting your face.

 Biting dogs are most likely to be unneutered males.
 Around two-thirds of dog bite incidents occur on the dog owner’s property.
 Unrestrained dogs off their owner’s property also account for a large percentage of dog bites.

-What You Should Do After A Dog Bites
+What You Should Do After A Dog Bite

 Dog bites can lead to complications and you should see your doctor to evaluate the dog bite for infection and the risk of contracting rabies.
 Dog bites can be very serious and can even be fatal.

-If you have been injured, you may be entitled to compensation, but time is running out, you must act fast.
+If you have been injured, you may be entitled to compensation.
+However, time could be running out; you must act fast.
 Your case could be subject to the statute of limitations, so the best time to contact our experienced dog bite attorney is soon after you have been treated for the dog bite.
-Call us or use the convenient form on this page for your free consultation to determine if you can file a claim for medical costs, suffering and even wrongful death.
+Call us or use the convenient form on this page for your free consultation to determine if you can file a claim for medical costs, suffering, and even wrongful death.

 Related Frequently Asked Questions

 - How Do You Prove A Property Owner Was Negligent in A Premises Liability Case?